Why stay at The Vagabond During World Cup

 Public Transit

 Limited.
-Miami's transit system doesn't run directly to Hard Rock Stadium efficiently.
-Not recommended for World Cup match days.
+Miami's regukar public transit system doesn't run directly to Hard Rock Stadiumin a way that works well on match days.
+Not recommended for World Cup travel.

 The brutal truth: Nobody escapes match-day traffic.
 Not the VIPs, not the locals, not David Beckham, not the guy who swears he "knows a back way."
 There's no beating the gridlock and no outsmarting 65k fans trying to leave at the same time.
 Traffic crawls, crowds bunch up, and the exit lanes never move as fast as you want.
 That's the deal.
 Getting to the stadium takes time.
 Getting out takes patience.
 It's normal, it's predictable, and it's absolutely unavoidable.
 Bring snacks, breathe, and treat the traffic like bonus people-watching.